Is leasing a car right for you?

 Automakers are touting cheap leases on many popular models.
 And more lenders are getting into the leasing game.

 That's because leasing a car has become ever more popular among the average consumer.
-Since 2008, car leases are up by 76%, according to research from Experian Automotive.

 Why is leasing becoming so popular?

 Leases can often provide a less costly way — at least up front — of driving home a new car or truck than taking out a conventional auto loan.